doctormajid7-ux/supermariowar-android-2Pdualscreen/README.md

 playing Super Mario War with my brother when I was younger, and this port lets us enjoy the game together again.

+Maybe I'm old-school, but I still prefer playing on the SAME screen, sitting next to each other.
+That's how we had fun in the 80s/90s - shoulder to shoulder, trash-talking, stealing glances at the other side of the screen, elbowing each other when things got tense.

+Playing online, each on your own console/PC/phone, is practical, sure.
+But it doesn't have the same charm, the same fun.
+There's no real contact, no shared laughter, no tension in the room.

+That's why I wanted this portrait dual-screen mode: two players, one phone, close together, like before.

 **How to activate splitscreen (important):**

 1. Install the APK, open the game, press OK / Pause to skip the splash screen